jkingsec/potluck/README.md

 # Potluck
-Potluck is a Linux-focused C2 suite written in Python and C++.
-It's comprised of a server, listener, and client.
+Potluck is a Linux-focused C2 suite written in Python and C++
 ## Features
 - User-friendly web interface
   - Custom payload generator